skx/foth/README.md

      > today ?
      3

+In our implementation we can get the _effect_ of a constant variable by defining a word, for example setting `today` to 7:

+     > : today 7 ;

+Unfortunately changing that value isn't possible because the following doesn't work as you might hope:

+     > : dec : today 4 ; ;
+     > dec today .

+This is a bug which will be fixed shortly.

+## Implementation Approach

 The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually usable.